-It is alleged that when Andile Mngxitama of Black First Land First (BLF) was invited to give a seminars recently, Dr Pithouse opposed the process and summoned a meeting of the staff of the Department of Political and International Studies in an effort to force the Department to cancel Mngxitama’s talk.
+It is alleged that when Andile Mngxitama of Black First Land First (BLF) was invited to give a seminar recently, Pithouse opposed the process and summoned a meeting of the staff of the Department of Political and International Studies in an effort to force the Department to cancel Mngxitama’s talk.
 To the credit of the staff and academics in the department his demands were rejected.
-Apparently he even insisted that a message from him be read out prior to the talk.
+It is said he even insisted that a message from him be read out prior to the talk.
 What arrogance!
 But he didn’t stop there.
-It seems that he managed to get his buddy and minion in the social movement, Mr Ayanda Kota, to insist that he be the respondent to Mngxitama.
-Kota has been the chief spokesperson of the white liberal establishment of Rhodes University.
+It seems that he managed to get his buddy and minion in the social movement, Ayanda Kota, to insist that he be the respondent to Mngxitama.
+Kota has been the chief spokesperson of the white liberal establishment of Rhodes University for a while.
 He is on record for saying that white men like Pithouse and Tabansky taught him black consciousness.
 He is a tireless campaigner against Mngxitama’s views which suggest that whites have no role in the struggle of black people – echoing both Biko and Fanon.
-The Kota saga is contained in an article which was censored by Harvard University on the instructions of the same group of white liberals whose sole preserve is to research the struggles of blacks and to this end make names for themselves.
+The Kota saga is contained in an article which was censored by Harvard University on the instructions of the same group of white liberals whose sole preserve is to research the struggles of blacks and make names for themselves.

 Pithouse is alleged to be using UHURU and the Mellon cash to push his brand of liberalism which in turn is based on distorting the revolutionary ideas and legacies of Fanon and Biko and casting them as liberal “Humanists”.
 In this context the politics of Biko and Fanon are promoted by Pithouse as a “kumbaya integrationist” line that brings blacks and whites together in the struggle against racism.
 The humanism of Pithouse is pervasive especially amongst the humanities students at Rhodes University.
 This distortion of Biko and Fanon has led to such a state of confusion that the Black Students Movement (BSM) while claiming to be guided by Biko’s Black Consciousness, also has white members.
 This is a brazen distortion of Biko’s ideas and political practice.
-It was at the very same Rhodes University where Biko and his comrades walked out of a non-racial organisation called NUSAS and formed a black’s only movement called SASO.
+It was at the very same Rhodes University where Biko and his comrades walked out of a non-racial organisation called the National Union of South African Students (NUSAS) and formed a black’s only movement called South African Student Organisation (SASO).
 There is no theoretical or empirical basis to associate Biko with multi-racialism.
 This begs the question, is this Pithouse’s version of Black Consciousness or Biko’s?

 Similarly on Fanon, Pithouse has been pushing the idea that Fanon is not about the violent overthrow of colonialism.
 In the hands of Pithouse, Fanon is a Gandhian pacifist liberal who goes around hugging the settler as part of a commitment to a “humanist” project.
 This is not Fanon!
 It is white liberalism in defence of whiteness at a time when black students are calling for decolonisation.
 The students throughout the nation want a possibility of bringing the settler and colonialism down.
 Pithouse is doing all that is necessary to preserve a place for whites under the sun.